sampottinger/incomegaps/README.md

 --------------------------------------------------------------------------------
 We use public packaging of census data provided by the Economic Policy Insitute.
 We make our output data available as a CSV file.

-### Citation
-Uses [US Census Microdata](https://www.census.gov/programs-surveys/acs/microdata.html) samples via [EPI Microdata Extracts](https://microdata.epi.org).
-The live version at https://incomegaps.com indicates current timeframe in footer.
-Citation: Economic Policy Institute.
-2025.
-Current Population Survey Extracts, Version 1.0.29, https://microdata.epi.org.

 ### Output CSV
-Our [output CSV file](https://incomegaps.com/data.csv) is available under [CC-BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/deed.en).
-Please also cite [EPI Microdata Extracts](https://microdata.epi.org).
-It contains the following columns:
+Our [output CSV file](https://incomegaps.com/data.csv) contains the following columns:

  - `educ`: Education level converted to labels.
 This will take on the value of less than high school, high school, some college, college, and advanced.
  - `docc03`: Occupation like "computer and mathematical science occupations" as [defined by the US Census](https://www.census.gov/topics/employment/industry-occupation/guidance/code-lists.html).